keatec/spark-server/examples/rabbit/readme.md

 > We use this parameter system cause this is designed to be run on automated enviroment like DOCKER, AZURECLOUD etc. This is the prefered way to do these things

+## Done
+* login to server using credentials from enviroment
+* output all events to log

 ## Todo